agorapulse/grails-cdn-asset-pipeline/README.md

 **prefix** config param is not required, but it is useful to version your assets automatically, so that you don't have to handle cache invalidation.

 You should set a pretty big **expires** value (to add **Cache-Control** and **Expires** metadata), so that browsers cache assets locally.

+For S3 provider, if params are search in `grails.assets.cdn`config, then `grails.plugin.awssdk.s3` and `grails.plugin.awssdk`.

 Note: for providers credentials, never use your root user access keys, you should create a specific user (ex.
 AWS IAM user) with the corresponding bucket permissions.